-To calculate your nitrogen fertilizer requirement, you can use the nitrate result from your soil test in an equation.
+A common method to determine nitrogen fertilizer needs is to use the nitrate result from the soil test in an equation to calculate your nitrogen requirement for corn.
 Most equations will require an expected yield goal, a nitrogen factor, and then subtraction of nitrogen credits, which would include your soil test nitrate nitrogen.
 An example of this would be as follows:

-Universities, soil labs, and agronomists may have equations that are more complex.
-An equation is only a starting point in the process of determining how much N you will need to apply.
-There are some potential pitfalls to only relying on an equation like this.
-Soil samples collected in the fall after harvest will typically have nitrate levels less than samples collected in the same field during the spring.
-Fall samples may report 20 pounds of nitrate per acre while the spring soil sample could have 70 pounds per acre.
-If you only use this equation, you would need to apply 50 additional pounds of fertilizer according to the calculation when using the fall soil sample result.
-Do you over apply nitrogen using the fall result or under applying using the spring result?
-An adjustment factor is often used to alter the nitrogen recommendation depending on the time of the year the sample is collected.
-Additional adjustments may be appropriate when switching between fall applied anhydrous and spring applied UAN or split application in when nitrogen utilization is more efficient.
+This equation is a useful starting point in the process of determining how much N you will need for a corn crop.
+There are some potential pitfalls to this equation.
+Soil samples collected in the fall have nitrate levels that are often substantially less than samples collected in the spring just before planting.
+The fall sample may report 20 pounds of nitrate per acre while the spring soil sample could have 70 pounds per acre.
+If you use the above equation, you would need to apply 50 additional pounds of fertilizer according to the calculation if using the fall sample result.

-Spring soil samples are best when using an equation to calculate nitrogen needs, but fall soil sampling provides better insights about the previous season.
-With a fall sample, re-evaluate your yield goal and back calculate your actual yield to nitrogen applied ratio to fine tune next season’s fertilizer needs.
-If yields exceeded expectations and soil test results comeback with 30 or even 40 pounds per acre of left over nitrogen, you may be applying close to the optimum rate.
-If yields were better than expected and soil test results exceed 50 lbs. per acre, consider backing off the rate of nitrogen applied the next season.
-If soil test nitrates comes back low, re-evaluate your nitrogen needs and consider increasing the nitrogen application the next season.
-Equations cannot accurately calculate the impacts of weather or plant availability of other nutrients may have on yield.
-Weather has the greatest impact on nitrogen availability, which means having a back-up plan in place to apply additional nitrogen in season is recommended.
+Spring soil samples are more suited for using an equation to calculate nitrogen needs, but fall soil sampling will provide good insights about the previous season.
+A fall collected nitrate result between 20 and 50 lbs. per acre is acceptable.
+If you met or exceeded yield expectations and soil test results are in this range, you may want to apply approximately the same amount of nitrogen as the year prior.
+If yields were better than expected and soil test results exceed 50 lbs. per acre, consider backing off the rate of nitrogen applied for the next season.
+If soil test nitrates come back low, re-evaluate your nitrogen needs and possibly increase the nitrogen application the next season.